 Respondent raised the issue of its inability to pay the penalty in this case.
 In its Answer, Respondent asserted an inability to pay "more than a nominal civil penalty."
-Ans. ¶ 23.
-Respondent's Supplemental Prehearing Exchange provided federal income tax returns of Gordon L. Swain and his wife for years 2005 through 2012 and state income tax returns of Mr. and Mrs. Swain for years 2005 through 2009.
-Upon a similar motion filed previously in this matter, the Order on Complainant's Motion to Compel Production, dated February 11, 2014, stated:
+Ans. ¶ 21.
+Respondent's Supplemental Prehearing Exchange provided federal income tax returns of Gordon L. Swain and his wife for years 2005 through 2012, each with attached Schedule C forms indicating substantial net losses of Respondent for the years 2007 through 2012, and indicating a substantial negative individual income for Mr. Swain and his wife for the years 2009 to 20012.
+R's Suppl.
+PHE Ex.
+3. Respondent filed additional financial information in response to Complainant's Motion for Accelerated Decision, including a personal financial strains resulting from legal actions taken against it by both EPA and the bank holding a mortgage on the property in issue.
+Thus, in ruling on that motion, this Tribunal concluded that "Respondent has shown that a genuine issue of material fact exists with respect to Respondent's ability to pay the proposed penalty."
+Accel.
+Dec.
+Order at 21.